NorthernMan54/rtl_433_ESP/README.md

 ## Receiving different signal modulations

-Unlike the rtl-sdr device which passes the raw RF signal to rtl_433 for processing, the CC1101 Transceiver performs signal demodulation on the device itself, so recepition of different modulations is limited to a single modulation scheme.
+Unlike the rtl-sdr device which passes the raw RF signal to rtl_433 for processing and demodulation, the CC1101 Transceiver performs signal demodulation on the device itself, so recepition of different modulations is limited to the currently selected modulation scheme.
 Simultaneous reception of signals encoded with different modulation schemes is not feasible with a CC1101 Transceiver.

 ### Enabled Device Decoders